-In this first of two postings Morvern French examines what might be termed “push factors” that led to numbers of Flemish people leaving Flanders at various times during the medieval period.
+In this first of two postings Morvern French examines factors that led to Flemish people leaving Flanders at various times during the medieval period.
 In next week’s posting Morvern looks at why some of these migrants decided to go to Scotland.

 Introduction: Population Growth